yura-pakhuchiy/trezor-mcu/Zcoin.md

 Take output after `Signed transaction:` and paste it to https://insight.zcoin.io/tx/send

-Use 4294967294 for sequence number (note last digit different from default) and 1 for transaction version (Zcoin core uses these values).
-Do not use other values unless you know exactly what are you doing.
+Use 1 for transaction version instead of default value (2).

 Specifying change address by BIP32 path does not work, just specify address for change output as for all other outputs.